Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 How to size your compute

-The size of your compute determines the amount of memory available to cache your frequently accessed data and the maximum number of simultaneous connections you can support.
+The size of your compute determines the amount of frequently accessed data you can cache in memory and the maximum number of simultaneous connections you can support.
 As a result, if your compute size is too small, this can lead to suboptimal query performance and connection limit issues.

 In Postgres, the shared_buffers setting defines the amount of data that can be held in memory.
-In Neon, the shared_buffers parameter is always set to 128 MB, but Neon uses a local file cache to extend the amount of memory allocated to shared buffers to 50% of your compute's RAM.
-The 50% RAM limit is a guideline rather than an enforced limit, but it's advisable not to exceed this maximum; otherwise, you might encounter out-of-memory errors.
+In Neon, the shared_buffers parameter is always set to 128 MB, but Neon uses a Local File Cache (LFC) to extend the amount of memory available for caching data.
+The LFC can use up to 80% of your compute's RAM.

 The Postgres max_connections setting defines your compute's maximum simultaneous connection limit and is set according to your compute size.
 Larger computes support higher maximum connection limits.

-The following table outlines the vCPU, RAM, shared_buffer limit (50 % of RAM), and the max_connections limit for each compute size that Neon supports.
+The following table outlines the vCPU, RAM, LFC size (80% of RAM), and the max_connections limit for each compute size that Neon supports.

 Regarding connection limits, you'll want a compute size that can support your anticipated maximum number of concurrent connections.
 If you are using Autoscaling, it is important to remember that your max_connections setting is based on the minimum compute size in your autoscaling configuration.
 The max_connections setting does not scale with your compute.
 To avoid the max_connections constraint, you can use a pooled connection with your application, which supports up to 10,000 concurrent user connections.
 See Connection pooling.